jskoiz/discord-slack-notifier/README.md

 Changelog (high level)
 ----------------------
-- 2025-08-14 — logging: demote idle per-channel "no new messages" to DEBUG and add a periodic INFO summary of polling cycles.
+- 2025-08-14 — Slack: include guild thumbnails in the Slack header (left-aligned context block); enrichment now fetches and can persist "guildIcon" hashes to [`config/channels.json`](config/channels.json:1).
+Also: logging — demote idle per-channel "no new messages" to DEBUG and add a periodic INFO summary of polling cycles.
 - 2025-08-11 — v0.1.0: grouped config shape, enrichment, improved logging.

 License